 My family and I go here to listen to live music, and the food is great too!
-I love their oak planked whitefish, which is a Petoskey specialty.
+I love their oak-planked whitefish, which is a Petoskey specialty.
 The fish comes straight from the bay!

-Palette bistro has gorgeous al fresco dining, upscale brunch, and a pretty gorgeous view of the bay as well.
+Palette Bistro has gorgeous al fresco dining, upscale brunch, and a pretty gorgeous view of the bay as well.
 Their roasted root vegetable salad and seafood paella are spectacular.

 Petoskey Pretzel Company

-Since I can’t eat bread, I’ve never actually tried this place, but mh husband always makes a point to stop in and grab a freshly baked soft pretzel with nacho cheese dipping sauce, and he swears it’s the best pretzel he’s ever had, and he’s not one to exaggerate.
+Since I can’t eat bread, I’ve never actually tried this place, but my husband always makes a point to stop in and grab a freshly baked soft pretzel with nacho cheese dipping sauce, and he swears it’s the best pretzel he’s ever had, and he’s not one to exaggerate.

-A newer addition to downtown Petoskey, Pour is popular with locals and visitors alike because of their massive wine selection and incredible food.
+A newer addition to downtown Petoskey, Pour is popular with locals and visitors alike because of its massive wine selection and incredible food.
 We love their Som Tom Salad, Tuna Poke Nachos, and lobster Pelmeni.

 Roast & Toast

 This is the first “restaurant” I ever visited alone when I was about 6 years old.
 I was so proud of myself for going to buy a hot chocolate with my own money, and it was a very short walk from our home (as I said, Petoskey is very safe).
 I love their hot chocolates and expansive coffee drink menu.
 Try one of their candy-inspired coffee drinks, and you won’t be disappointed!
 They also have a small bakery and a rotating, seasonal snack menu.